marg4ryn/marg4ryn/README.md

 # 🧑‍💻 Janek

 - Studying Applied Computer Science at WUST 🎓
-- Full-stack developer with passion 💻
+- Frontend developer with passion 💻
 - Ready for challenges 🚀

 ### 🛠️ Skills